tikv/tikv/CONTRIBUTING.md

 ### Handling CI

 We use an ad-hoc jenkins CI deployment to test each PR.
-If you are submitting a PR for the first time, you will need someone of us to comment`/ok-to-test` to trigger the CI.
+If you are submitting a PR for the first time, you will need someone of us to comment `/ok-to-test` to trigger the CI.
 After this, new changes on the branch will be able to trigger the test automatically.
-You may also manually run the test by commenting `/test`.
+You can also manually run the test by commenting `/test`.